stroiman/respect/README.md

 ## Syntax

 Instead of using mutating nested function calls, _Respect_ uses immutable data structures for building up the test context and tests.
+Therefore, the `desribe`-operation takes nested operations in a list.

 ```
 register(